szczupag/browser-sentinel/README.md

-# 🛡️ Shield
+# 🛡️ BrowserSentinel

-## Overview
+## 🎯 Overview

-Shield is an AI-powered Chrome extension that alerts you to online threats, such as phishing and harmful content.
-It utilizes Chrome's built-in AI APIs to enhance your browsing safety while ensuring your privacy through local analysis.
+BrowserSentinel is an AI-powered Chrome extension that safeguards users from online threats, with a primary focus on phishing detection.
+It leverages Chrome's built-in Gemini Nano model through the Prompt API to analyze web content locally, ensuring both security and privacy.

+## ⚡ Key Features

+- Real-time phishing detection using domain analysis and AI content verification
+- Local processing using Chrome's built-in AI (no server calls needed)
+- Privacy-focused: all analysis happens on your device

+## 🔬 Technical Approach & Findings

+### Webpage phishing Detector:
+Our phishing detection combines traditional security measures with AI analysis:

+1. **Domain Analysis**:
+   - Implemented Levenshtein distance comparison for typosquatting detection
+   - Uses a curated list of legitimate domains as baseline
+   - Handles edge cases like subdomains and country-specific TLDs

+2. **AI Content Analysis**:
+   - Utilizes Chrome's Gemini Nano model for content verification
+   - Local processing ensures privacy

+### 💡 Technical Insights

+During development, we discovered some interesting limitations and solutions:

+- Pure LLM-based domain analysis proved unreliable due to how tokenization works in language models
+- Hybrid approach (traditional algorithms + AI) provided better results than pure AI solution
+- Local model shows occasional inconsistencies but benefits from no latency and privacy protection

+These limitations actually led to a more robust solution combining traditional security measures with AI capabilities.

-## Development
+## 🛠️ Development

 ### Prerequisites